phonegap/ios-deploy/README.md

         -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout
-        -n, --nostart                do not start the app when debugging -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -L, --justlaunch             just launch the app and exit lldb -v, --verbose                enable verbose output
+        -n, --nostart                do not start the app when debugging -N, --nolldb                 start debugserver only. do not run lldb.
+Can not be used with args or envs options -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -L, --justlaunch             just launch the app and exit lldb -v, --verbose                enable verbose output